offendo/blv/README.md

 > [!NOTE]
 >
-> Only Lean versions `v4.15.0` and `v4.20.0-rc5` are supported right now, but if you would like to use another version of Lean, please submit an issue and I will help you out.
+> Only the following Lean versions are supported right now.
+If you would like to use another version of Lean, please submit an issue and I will help you out.
 Some older versions might be a bit finnicky, but hopefully new ones will be easy to add.
+> - `v4.15.0`
+> - `v4.20.0-rc5`
+> - `v4.18.0`

 ### With Docker

 The easiest way to install/use `blv` is with Docker.
+These images are for Mac, but

 ```bash
 export LEAN_VERSION="<your project's lean version>"